veridu/veridu.github.io/solutions.md

 						<strong>Customer insight.</strong> With our social media insights Durise can learn more about their customers, helping to improve their marketing.
 						<br>
 						<br>
-						<strong>Creating trust.</strong> By assessing credibility of potential investors Durise can be sure their platform becomes a trusted investment vehicle."
+						<strong>Creating trust.</strong> By assessing credibility of potential investors Durise can be sure their platform becomes a trusted investment vehicle.
 					</p>
 				</div>
 				<div ng-show="ctrl.partnersTabs.active == 'real_asset'">